This is by far the most common question when buying a chain lube for your bike.

 Nothing does the job quite like ceramic lube which uses microscopic pieces of boron nitride to keep your drivetrain clean and as frictionless as possible.

-Ceramic lubes cost a little bit more than the usual dry and wet lubes.
+Ceramic lubes such as those from Muc Off can cost a little bit more than the usual dry and wet lubes.
 But if you’re running an expensive drivetrain or just care a lot about your road bike, the extra cost is well worth it.

-If you want to be really ahead of the curve, then there is ceramic wax lube, a very effective way to keep your drivetrain nice and neat with the best of both chain lube worlds, ceramic and wax.
+If you want to be really ahead of the curve, then there is ceramic wax lube such as the Molten Speed Wax, a very effective way to keep your drivetrain nice and neat with the best of both chain lube worlds, ceramic and wax.

 1. What is the bike chain lube made of?